 Chaos, I tell you!

 The following example is written twice.
-In the first instance I have used angle quotes only.
+In the first instance, I have used angle quotes only.
 The second one contains three different types of quotes.
-Which one is more clear and prettier to you?
+Which one is more clear and prettier for you?

 Where to Practice Using Spanish Punctuation